growthbook/growthbook-python/README.md

 ### Web Frameworks (Django, Flask, etc.)

-For web frameworks, you should create a new `GrowthBook` instance for every incoming request and call `destroy()` at the end of a request to clean up resources.
+For web frameworks, you should create a new `GrowthBook` instance for every incoming request and call `destroy()` at the end of the request to clean up resources.

 In Django, for example, this is best done with a simple middleware: